 IELP 085Elementary English12(12,0)This is a non-credit, elementary level English course which focuses on reading, writing, speaking, and listening.
 The course consists of twelve hours of classroom instruction over a 15-week semester.
 In this course, students develop elementary language skills in listening, speaking, reading, and writing.
 Students' work is mostly focused on integrating the reading-writing and speaking-listening skills into direct class activities.
 Students prepare for the TOEFL as a part of the curriculum.
-Prerequisite: TOEFL score 380-439 or its equivalent or IELP 070.
+Prerequisite: TOEFL score 380-439 or its equivalent.

-IELP 095 Intermediate English 12(12,0) This is a non-credit, intermediate level English course which focuses on reading, writing, speak king, and listening.
-The course consists of twelve hou irs of classroom instruction over a 15-week semester.
-In this course, students develop intermediate language skills in listening, speaking, reading, and writing.
-Students' work is mostly focused on integrating the reading-writing and speaking-listening skills into direct class activities.
+IELP 095 Intermediate English 12(12,0) This is a nor This is a non-credit, intermediate level English course which focuses on reading, writing, speak writing, speaking, and listening.
+The course consists of twelve hours of classroom instruction ov er a 15-week semester.
+In this course, students deve lop intermediate language skill s in listening, speaking, reading, and writing.
+Students s' work is mostly focused on inf focused on integrating the reading-writing and speaking-listening skills into direct class activities.
 Students prepare for the TOEFL as a part of the curriculum.
-Pre requisites: TOEFL score 440 - 479 or its equivalent or IELP 085.
+Prerequisites: TOEFL score 440 - 479 or its equivalent or IELP 085.

-IELP 100 Advanced English

-This course helps students develop their reading and writing skills.
-It teaches students to read critically and write paragraphs/essays in different rhetorical modes.
+IELP 100 Advanced English 6(6,0) This course he elps students develop their reading and writing skills.
+It t eaches students to read critica ally and write paragraphs/essays in different rhetorical modes.
 It gives special attention to sentence structure and editing skills.
 It introduces students to research skills as evaluating sources, summarizing, paraphrasing, and quoting are introduced.
 Prerequisite: TOEFL score of 480 - 513 or IELP 095.